OpenUpSA/cookiecutter-django-dokku/README.md

 1. Make a change
 2. In a shell in this directory, run `rm -rf /tmp/end_to_end_test/ && time bash -x tests/test_end_to_end.sh`
 3. Do what you need to debug
-4. In a shell in `/tmp/end_to_end_test`, run `cd . && docker-compose down --volumes`
+4. In a shell in `/tmp/end_to_end_test`, run `cd . && docker compose down --volumes`
   - You might need to add `--rmi local` to remove and rebuild images
 5. Rinse and repeat.

 To modify default dependencies:

 1. Run the above to get an environment
-2. Get a root shell with something like `docker-compose run --rm -u root web bash`
+2. Get a root shell with something like `docker compose run --rm -u root web bash`
 3. Make your dependency changes using pipenv
 4. Outside the container, copy `Pipfile` and `Pipfile.lock` back to this repository
 5. Test your changes using the end-to-end test approach above